bauerca/dynapack/README.md

 AMD-style modules) and Browserify (for CommonJS-style modules) are the standard methods for packaging up a single bundle like this.

-Oftentimes, a module and its dependencies is pretty big chunk of javascript and is used only in a few pages of an app.
+Oftentimes, a module and its dependencies is a pretty big chunk of javascript and is used only in a few pages of an app.
 In this case, the developer might wish to exclude it from the main app bundle and have the client download it only when they need it.
 Using the triangle, we might illustrate this as such: